Welcome Back, Kotter: Michael Woodman

-The character, Michael Woodman is the curmudgeonly vice-principal (and later principal) of Buchanan High.
+Michael Woodman is the curmudgeonly vice-principal (and later principal) of Buchanan High.
 He makes no secret of his dislike for the Sweathogs, whom he considers the bottom of the social stratum at his school.
 He refers to non-Sweathogs as "real" students.
-When Kotter was a student at Buchanan, Woodman taught social studies, the same class Kotter returns to teach at Buchanan.
-His old age, and sometimes his diminutive height, are common jokes with the Sweathogs.
-Woodman opposes Kotter's unorthodox teaching methods, and at one point even puts Kotter in front of the school's review board in an unsuccessful attempt to have him fired.
-As the series progresses, Woodman begins to tolerate them marginally.
-In the season one episode "No More Mr. Nice Guy", Woodman is shown to be a gifted teacher, willing to wear historic costumes and role-play in front of the class during his lessons.
+When Kotter was a student at Buchanan High, Woodman taught social studies, the same class Kotter returns to teach.
+The students regularly joke about Woodman's advanced age, and sometimes his diminutive height.
+Woodman opposes Kotter's unorthodox teaching methods.
+At one point he even puts Kotter in front of the school's review board in an unsuccessful attempt to have him fired.
+As the series progresses, Woodman begins to tolerate Kotter and the Sweathogs marginally.
+In a season one episode, Woodman is shown to be a gifted teacher, willing to wear historic costumes and role-play in front of the class during his lessons.